gennettezimmer/ESG_Analytics/README.md

 conclusions specifically on food related sectors comprising of 745 companies.
 Specifically - Beverages, Food Products, Retail - Food & Staples, and
 Restaurants.

-Findings are limited by the fact that the data only contains the final ratings for each company on an overall basis as well as an environmental, social and governance basis.
-Questions asked to determine ratings and how data was weighted to come to the overall score was not available.
+Visulations and conclusions are limited by the data only contains the final ratings for each company.
+Questions asked, how data was weighted to come to the overall score, and any other factor the company takes into account when determining company ratings were not available.

 Sections - ESG_Analytics_for_Food_Related_Sectors.ipynb: